-Phenylpiracetam is a water-soluble nootropic of the racetam chemical class purported to be 30 to 60 times more potent than Piracetam, and the strongest Racetam to date.
-Phenylpiracetam not only improves cognitive functions and thought processes, but has also shown usefulness in physical conditioning through helping increase stamina as well as improve one’s tolerance to cold.
-Phenylpiracetam has been found to have a high oral bioavailability compared to other Racetams, with a 3 to 5 hour half life in humans.
+Phenylpiracetam is a water-soluble nootropic of the racetam chemical class purported to be 30 to 60 times more potent than Piracetam, and on of the strongest Racetams to date.
+Phenylpiracetam not only improves cognitive functions and thought processes, but has also shown usefulness in physical conditioning through helping increase stamina as well as improve one’s tolerance to cold Phenylpiracetam has been found to have a high oral bioavailability compared to other Racetams, with a 3 to 5 hour half life in humans.

 In one study done on rats that had LPS-induced immune stress Phenylpiracetam when used showed an increase in horizontal locomotion, prevention of apprehension and fear response.
-Showing that Phenylpiracetam promotes psychoimmunomodularory effects.
+Showing that Phenylpiracetam promotes psycho immunomodulatory effects.
 Bull Exp Biol Med.
-2011 May; 151(1): 51-4.
-Psychoimmunomodulatory effect of phenotropil in animals with immune stress.
+2011 May; 151(1): 51-4 Psychoimmunomodulatory effect of phenotropil in animals with immune stress.